CDLUC3/eoth-tools/README.md

 - Subjects in both 2008 and 2012 datasets are sometimes distinct, multiple `<subject>` tags (probably correct) and sometimes just single tags with a long list of words / phrases (probably wrong)
-- At least some subject keywords are junk (punctuation marks), unhelpful (numbers), or mangled (keywords with brackets, quotes, or other punctuation marks)
+- At least some subject keywords are junk (punctuation marks), unhelpful (numbers), or mangled (keywords with brackets, quotes, or other punctuation marks; foreign characters with unknown encodings)

 ------------------------------------------------------------